-One of the biggest problems arises between a misunderstanding of goals and ideas.
+One of the biggest problems arises from a misunderstanding of goals and ideas.
 While designers are interested in sketching and displaying their interests visually, developers are often not so lucky.

 Carefully Plan Deadlines

 This is unfortunate for designers since rushed work is almost never good.
-Time management is a crucial skill to have mastered and apply into every day life.
-Once you know how much time is available it’s much easier to start right away and plan an easygoing work routine.
+Time management is a crucial skill to have mastered and apply to everyday life.
+Once you know how much time is available, it’s much easier to start right away and plan an easygoing work routine.

 The alternative is crunching numbers and pushing your limits the last few nights of a project.
-This technique can work with developers, although not encouraged, because writing code is mostly logical and doesn’t require high reigns of creativity.
-Design work can only go for so long before quality begins to seriously degrade.
+This technique can work with developers, although not encouraged because writing code is mostly logical and doesn’t require high reigns of creativity.
+Design work can only go for so long before quality begins to degrade seriously.

-If everybody is working together to keep others motivated there is no falling behind in the group.
-All tasks can be finished on time and well before due-date.
-In this way there’s extra room in the schedule for possible changes, updates, revisions, or anything else.
+If everybody is working together to keep others motivated, there is no falling behind in the group.
+All tasks can be finished on time and well before the due date.
+In this way, there’s extra room in the schedule for possible changes, updates, revisions, or anything else.

-Confusion is common amongst a large group, so there’s bound to be questions from some people.
-Don’t hold back anything you’re unsure of as it’ll ultimately slow down the process.
+Confusion is common amongst a large group, so there are bound to be questions from some people.
+Don’t hold back anything you’re unsure of, as it’ll ultimately slow down the process.